 There's nothing like making contact with the world's largest land animal.
 When you look into the eyes of an elephant, you get something back.

-The habitat will also connect visitors with elephants in a dynamic new way.
-Elephant ID Stations using interactive technology will allow visitors to identify individual elephants and report how the elephants are using their new habitat, providing valuable data that zoo staff will use to improve elephant welfare.
+The habitat also connects visitors with elephants in a dynamic new way.
+Elephant ID Stations using interactive technology allow visitors to identify individual elephants and report how the elephants are using their new habitat, providing valuable data that zoo staff will use to improve elephant welfare.
 Learn more about how you can support wildlife at your zoo and around the world by making a gift to the Campaign for Elephants.

-Forest Hall's indoor elephant viewing area will bring visitors into the story as we highlight the 5,000-year-old history of the human/elephant relationship around the world – including Oregon's own special relationship that began in the 1950s.
+Forest Hall's indoor elephant viewing area brings visitors into the story as we highlight the 5,000-year-old history of the human/elephant relationship around the world – including Oregon's own special relationship that began in the 1950s.

-Most importantly, Elephant Lands will invite visitors to support the zoo's work with elephant research and conservation.
+Most importantly, Elephant Lands invites visitors to support the zoo's work with elephant research and conservation.
 Whether financially, through volunteer service, or by changing personal purchasing behaviors, we want to inspire our 1.6 million annual visitors to take action on behalf of elephants and their wild habitat.